aws/aws-application-networking-k8s/docs/how-it-works.md

    ```bash
    eksctl create cluster —name <my-cluster> —region us-west-2
    ```
-1. Configure security group: To receive traffic from the VPC Lattice fleet, all Pods MUST explicitly configure a security group to allow traffic from the 169.254.171.0/24 address range.
+1. Configure security group: To receive traffic from the VPC Lattice fleet, you must set up security groups so that they allow all Pods communicating with VPC Lattice to allow traffic on all ports from the 169.254.171.0/24 address range.
+See [Control traffic to resources using security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) for details.

 1. Create an IAM OIDC provider: See [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for details.
    ```bash